thientranreal/facebook-microservice-be/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under [Apache License Version 2.0](LICENSE).